kevinrenskers/mixedcase.nl/README.md

 1. `make serve`
 2. `open 127.0.0.1:8000`

-## Publish to GitHub pages
+## Publish

-Install surge locally, and then:
+I'm using [Semaphore](https://semaphoreci.com) to automatically deploy this website on any commit.
+You can also manually deploy:

 1. `make publish`